 Business Failures Are Common: Learn From Others Mistakes

 Bradley University’s Illinois Small Business Development Center found that incompetence was the leading cause of small business failure — according to their research, 46 percent of businesses fail because of this.
-The study cites the following issues of incompetence: owners living beyond their means, irrational or uneducated pricing strategies, poor planning, no record-keeping experience and nonpayment of taxes.
+The study cites the following issues of incompetence: owners living beyond their means, irrational or uneducated pricing strategies, poor planning, no record-keeping experience, and nonpayment of taxes.
 In other words, your business will fail if you aren’t ready to be a business owner.
-Examples of incompetent business owners ruining their business are not hard to find.
+Examples of incompetent business owners ruining their businesses are not hard to find.
 Just don’t confuse crooked owners with incompetence.
 There is a marked difference.

 Overspending and not Enough Capital

 QBotix, a startup that attempted to bring robotic solar tracking to the market, ran out of time and money to finish the job, even though the company raised tens of millions of dollars.
 Because of this, it ceased operations in August 2015.
 Small businesses will find themselves in the same boat as QBotix if they fail to budget and raise enough money — two essential things that can be easily lost in the excitement of opening and running a new business.

 The Wall Street Journal has a startup calculator that may put a few things into perspective.
 Also, companies like Moody’s Analytics offer courses that can be helpful for new business owners.